WiseLabCMU/abstract-dataloader/docs/index.md

     To use the optional pytorch integrations, we also require either **`torch >= 2.2`** or **`torch` and
     [`optree`](https://github.com/metaopt/optree)** in order to have access to a fully-featured tree manipulation module.
+The included `torch` extra will install the latest pytorch and optree, with constraints `torch >= 2.2` and `optree >= 0.13`.

 ## Why Abstract?